 - Currently there are 50% referrals from the Ambulance Service and 50% from GPs.
 The Trust is working with GPs to ensure an assessment is carried out prior to admission.
 The GP Consortia have been very supportive. - 4.17 The Trust considers this project has significantly improved partnership working with social care and the PCT but it still needs sign up from social care partners.
-WCC, Adult Social Care has confirmed it still requires work on the policies and procedures and may require resources to be moved around but this will require an agreement with NHS commissioners. - The UHCW are looking at admission avoidance by working with GPs and concentrating on care homes that send older people into hospital inappropriately such as reaching end of life when there is nothing that can be done to alleviate the inevitable.
+WCC, Adult Social Care has confirmed it still requires work on the policies and procedures and may require resources to be moved around but this will require an agreement with NHS commissioners. - 4.18 The UHCW are looking at admission avoidance by working with GPs and concentrating on care homes that send older people into hospital inappropriately such as reaching end of life when there is nothing that can be done to alleviate the inevitable.
 Their plans are to provide care staff with training and confidence to be able to care for patients with long term conditions and those with dementia when reaching their end of life.
 Last month the trust invited care home managers to the hospital and 40 attended.
-The outcome from the meeting is that they are very interested in taking up the UHCW's proposal for training care staff. - There is a similar project in Warwickshire where they are working to upgrade and improve the skills of care staff in 10 care homes.
+The outcome from the meeting is that they are very interested in taking up the UHCW's proposal for training care staff. - 4.19 There is a similar project in Warwickshire where they are working to upgrade and improve the skills of care staff in 10 care homes.
 The County Council is considering whether extra funding for care homes to provide staff with extra pay if they agree to further training would be an incentive to improve their skills.
 The T&F Group learned that the Care Quality Commission will monitor the training to ensure the quality is consistent.
-Concerns were raised that although care home staff can be given this training there are circumstances where GPs will not attend a nursing home to deal with a patient with a urinary tract infection where they suggest an ambulance is called.
-It was proposed that a pilot study with GPs and nursing homes that are keen to be more proactive to look at best practice to reduce unnecessary hospital admissions. - The T&F recognise the work being undertaken by the acute trusts and the county council to improve training in care homes but consider there may be additional benefits if they worked in partnership.
+Concerns were raised that although care home staff can be given this training there are circumstances where GPs advise the nursing home to call an ambulance for patients with a urinary tract infection and this was not considered good practice.
+It was proposed there is a pilot study with GPs and nursing homes that are keen to be more proactive to look at best practice to reduce unnecessary hospital admissions. - 4.20 The T&F recognise the work being undertaken by the acute trusts and the county council to improve training in care homes but consider there may be additional benefits if they worked in partnership.

-- (a) The County Council, NHS Warwickshire and the Hospital Trusts to work in partnership to develop and implement end of life care training packages for care home staff. - (b) This to include a pilot study working in partnership with a Care/Nursing Home and GPs to identify cases where hospital admissions could be avoided and examples of good practice.
+- (a)The County Council, NHS Warwickshire and the Hospital Trusts to work in partnership to develop and implement end of life care training packages for care home staff. - (b)This to include a pilot study working in partnership with a Care/Nursing Home and GPs to identify cases where hospital admissions could be avoided and examples of good practice.
 The aim will be to produce guidance on approaches that can be taken to reduce unnecessary hospital admissions, which can be implemented throughout the county.